syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 N> Gradient Support has been provided only for Background color properties residing in Default, Header, Hover and Active categories.

-## Applying generated resource xaml in application
+## Applying generated resource XAML in application

 To [export](#exporting-custom-theme-from-theme-studio) the customized skin, click the `Export` button.
-The exported custom skin contains resource dictionary xaml files of Syncfusion controls and Framework Controls.
+The exported custom skin contains resource dictionary XAML files of Syncfusion controls and Framework Controls.

-### Adding the xaml files to WPF Application
+### Adding the XAML files to WPF Application

 *	Open Visual Studio 20xx and create a WPF project.

 *	Add the necessary dll's for the controls used.

 For example, add SfRadialMenu Control to the application.
-The `SfRadialMenu` control requires `Syncfusion.SfRadialMenu.WPF` dll and dependency dll `Syncfusion.SfShared.WPF`.
+The `SfRadialMenu` control requires `Syncfusion.SfRadialMenu.WPF` assembly and dependency assembly `Syncfusion.SfShared.WPF`.

-*	The exported xaml file of controls can be obtained from the Output folder as described in the [export](#exporting-custom-theme-from-theme-studio) topic.
+*	The exported XAML file of controls can be obtained from the Output folder as described in the [export](#exporting-custom-theme-from-theme-studio) topic.

-*	From the Output folder, browse the `Syncfusion Controls` folder and add the required xaml file to the project.
+*	From the Output folder, browse the `Syncfusion Controls` folder and add the required XAML file to the project.

 ![](ThemeStudio_images/ThemeStudio_img14.png)